telliott99/MyJava/part1/array.rst

     a*b*c*de*
     >

-Quite to my surprise, I learned that even the basic array type has a sort method.
+Quite to my surprise, I learned that even the basic array type can be sorted, the method is in ``Arrays``.
 (To be technically accurate, I should say that the Arrays class has a method that takes an array argument and sorts it, in place).

 .. sourcecode:: java